cloudfoundry-community-attic/cf-jenkins-cookbook/README.md

 - First, **kick off a stemcell-watcher job** to get a latest stemcell installed into your existing Outer BOSH (and later Inner BOSH too)
 - Once thats finished, **start a bosh-release-upload job** to get a BOSH dev release uploaded to your Outer BOSH
 - **This should trigger a bosh-release-deploy job** which will deploy your Inner BOSH for the first time
+- Next, you'll need to trigger another **stemcell-watcher job** to get a stemcell uploaded into your Inner BOSH
-- Now **start a cf-release-final-upload** to upload cf-release into your Inner BOSH
+- Success here should trigger a **cf-release-final-upload** job to upload cf-release into your Inner BOSH
 - On success, **this should trigger a cf-release-final-deploy build** to deploy Cloud Foundry v2 through your Inner BOSH.
 - Finally, you should see builds running to integration and performance test Cloud Foundry.